zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/prepare-environment/prepare-environment.md

 ## Task 1: Add security rules to your existing VCN

-Configure ingress rules in your VCN's default security list to allow traffic on port 22 for SSH connections, traffic on ports 1521 to 1524 for the database listeners, and traffic on port 6080 for HTTP connections to the noVNC browser interface.
+To be able to access your compute instances, you need to configure egress and ingress security rules in your VCN's security list.

-> **Note**: If you plan to let Resource Manager create a new VCN for you (recommended), you can skip this task and proceed to Task 2.
+> **Note**: If you let Resource Manager create a new VCN for you (recommended), you can skip this task and proceed to Task 2.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Networking**, and then **Virtual Cloud Networks**.